Monitoring and Observability for AI Environments

 Best practices for security and observability

-• Never log sensitive data (prompts, PII, user responses).
+• Never log sensitive data (prompts, PII, responses)

-• Keep at least 30 days of retention for audit purposes.
+• Retain logs for at least 30 days

 AI observability checklist